Warehouse Safety Guide

 OSHA requires that employers buy PPE (personal protection equipment) as needed for all of their employees.
 There should also be regular safety training sessions to keep all staff up to date on top safety measures.
 It’s also a requirement to have emergency signage clear and visible.

 How to improve warehouse safety?

 You can improve warehouse safety by customizing your safety strategy that meets your warehouse safety needs.
 For instance, decluttering walkways and forklift routes can help you not avoid injuries, but it can also help improve warehouse productivity.
 To further reduce warehouse congestion, creating designated forklift routes and walking routes can help.

 How can 3PLs implement warehouse safety?

-3PLs like ShipBob provide warehousing and distribution services, along with fulfilmentsolutions.
-Rather than leasing and managing a warehouse yourself, you can outsource fulfilment to ShipBob and worry less about warehouse safety measures.
+3PLs like ShipBob provide warehousing and distribution services, along with fulfillmentsolutions.
+Rather than leasing and managing a warehouse yourself, you can outsource fulfillment to ShipBob and worry less about warehouse safety measures.
 We also ensure that all inventory is optimally stored to safe you costs, and you can track real-time inventory levels from the ShipBob dashboard at any time.

 How often should you carry out a warehouse safety inspection?